MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/segment-query-definition.md

  **FILTER(condition)**

- PROFILE segment has no limitation for FIILTER(condition).
+ PROFILE and SEGMENT has no limitation for FIILTER(condition).
 Filter has only limitation in INTERACTION segment.
-No support of Date, DATEDIFF, DATEADD, DATETIMEUTCNOW, CONTAINS, STARTSWITH, ENDSWITH
+No support of Date, DATEDIFF, DATEADD, DATETIMEUTCNOW, CONTAINS, STARTSWITH, ENDSWITH.

 ## Examples